Developing countries have become the drivers of global growth, and everyone’s paying attention.

 Blindly trusting location-based audience segmentation is never a good idea when it comes to emerging economies.

-While you might feel you should be focusing your efforts in high-end areas like downtown Mumbai instead of less posh neighborhoods, location alone hardly ever paints the whole picture over there.
+While you might feel you should be focusing your efforts in high-end areas like downtown Mumbai instead of less posh neighbourhoods, location alone hardly ever paints the whole picture over there.
 You’ll always need to complement these data sets with other actionable descriptors.

 This point alone will have a dramatic impact on how you play the Local SEO game in developing countries.
 You’ll soon learn that location-based data is fairly limited – even from Facebook and Google – and you’ll need to find ways to compensate.